krlmlr/r-appveyor/README.md

 - `NOT_CRAN`: Set this to `true` if you are using [testthat](https://testthat.r-lib.org/) and want to avoid tests marked with `testthat::skip_on_cran()`.
 - `R_REMOTES_STANDALONE`: Set this to `true` if builds are failing due to the inability to update infrastructure packages such as curl, git2r and rlang.
 Read more in the [docs for the remotes package](https://github.com/r-lib/remotes#standalone-mode).
 - `_R_CHECK_FORCE_SUGGESTS_`: Set this to `false` to avoid errors of the form "Package suggested but not available".

-Currently, all vignettes (and the `VignetteBuilder` entry in `DESCRIPTION`) are removed prior to building (due to the absence of pandoc and LaTeX which are likely to be needed).
+- `KEEP_VIGNETTES`: Set this to a nonempty value build vignettes.
+You will likely need LaTeX and/or Pandoc, see below for installation instructions.
+By default, all vignettes are purged and the `VignetteBuilder` entry in `DESCRIPTION` is removed.

 Artifacts